tipoqueno/information-architecture/README.md

 - [Information Architecture.
 Basics for Designers](https://uxplanet.org/information-architecture-basics-for-designers-b5d43df62e20) - Article is devoted to the essence of information architecture and presents the basic points every designer should know.

 <sup>[back to table of contents](#table-of-contents)</sup>

+### Courses

+- [Information Architecture (IA) Fundamentals / UDEMY](https://www.udemy.com/ia-fundamentals/) - Everything you need to know — from what content should be presented to what it’s called to how it’s organized! **PAID** / Video course by Joe Natoli.

 ### Techniques